Denis2992/homebudget/README.md

 ## Lauch Home Budget
    - in the project directory, run```npm start```
    - in the directory ```/homebudget/database``` run ```json-server --watch db.json --port 3001```

+### Further development
+- add firebase authentication and all data will be sent to firestore
+- make decomposition if is nessesary
+- add new function: send message form, credit calculator